dropwizard/dropwizard/docs/source/manual/configuration.rst

 HTTP/2 is a new protocol, intended as a successor of HTTP/1.1.
 It adds several important features like binary structure, stream multiplexing over a single connection, header compression, and server push.
 At the same time it remains semantically compatible with HTTP/1.1, which should make the upgrade process more seamless.
-Checkout HTTP/2 FAQ__ for the futher information.
+Checkout HTTP/2 FAQ__ for the further information.

 .. __: https://http2.github.io/faq/

 For an encrypted connection HTTP/2 uses ALPN protocol.
-It's a TLS extension that allows a client to negotiate a protocol to use after the handshake is complete.
+It's a TLS extension, that allows a client to negotiate a protocol to use after the handshake is complete.
 If either side does not support ALPN, then the protocol will be ignored, and an HTTP/1.1 connection over TLS will be used instead.

 For this connector to work with ALPN protocol you need to provide alpn-boot library to JVM's bootpath.
-The correct library version depends on the JVM version.
+The correct library version depends on a JVM version.
 Consult Jetty ALPN guide__ for the reference.

 .. __: http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html